FredrikVullum/SteamConnectionInfo/README.md

 Press Home to hide the window.
 Press Home again to show it.

-Control the window's opacity by right clicking on the tray icon -> Opacity -> Drag the slider
+Right click on the tray icon to access other functionality like hiding columns, changing the window opacity, etc.

 **HOW DOES IT WORK?**

 SteamConnectionInfo.WPF injects the DLL from SteamConnectionInfo.DLL into steam.exe and this DLL hooks the function [ReadP2PPacket()](https://partner.steamgames.com/doc/api/ISteamNetworking#ReadP2PPacket) which is found in the steamclient module and uses this to establish a connection between Steam ID and IP address.
 DLL from SteamConnectionInfo.DLL communicates with SteamConnectionInfo.WPF through shared memory so that SteamConnectionInfo.WPF can receive data about the players and show it to you in the overlay.

-**STRUCTURE**
+**SOLUTION STRUCTURE**

 SteamConnectionInfo.DLL is a C++ project that builds the DLL.